donovanglover/nix-config/help/commands.md

 - Open a video or multiple videos in a playlist: `mpv <files/dir>`

+### Firejail

+Use `firejail` to sandbox a program or other piece of software.
+This ensures that the program does not have access to your entire file system since it runs in a restricted environment.

+- Run a program in firejail with its default profile (if it exists): `firejail <program>`
+- Use firejail by default for all programs that have profiles: `firecfg`
+    - List all the programs that use firejail by default: `firecfg --list`
+    - Remove all symbolic links to firejail: `firecfg --clean`
+- Verify that firejail is being used for a particular program: `firejail --list`

 ### Pacaur

 - Install packages: `pacaur -S <packages>`